-Here are just a few budget areas you might set goals for:
+Here are just a few budget categories you might set goals for:

 Once you’ve identified your financial goals, the next step is to create a spending plan or budget that reflects those goals.
 Some people think of spending plans or budgets as restrictive or negative.
 I’ve certainly thought that way before, but gratefully, I’ve learned that spending plans actually give you more freedom by helping you achieve your predetermined goals.

 You’re more likely to be financially organized, current on your bills, and saving money for the future if you have a plan.
 Without one, you’ll tend to spend without thinking and will often end up with more month than money.